What Are The Advantages of Seasonality?

 Here are some ways small businesses prepare for the holiday season:

-Seasonality: Break the Holidays into Two Stages
+Break the Holidays into Two Stages

 The holiday season can be viewed as two stages, or rather two opportunities for success.
-Stage one consists of three days in November: Black Friday on the 24th, Small Business Saturday on the 25th, and Cyber Monday on the 27th.
+Phase one consists of three days in November: Black Friday on the 24th, Small Business Saturday on the 25th, and Cyber Monday on the 27th.
 Black Friday is usually one of the biggest sales days of the year.
 Research has shown that Black Friday deals are most effective when they are released well ahead of time.
-The same concept applies for Small Business Saturday, when many local businesses reward customers with special discounts and deals that are only available on this specific day of the year.
+The same concept applies for Small Business Saturday when many local businesses reward customers with special discounts and deals that are only available on this specific day of the year.

-Seasonality: Put More Thought into Advertising?
+Put More Thought into Advertising?

-The decision to begin preparation in the summer is likely motivated by the amount of time it takes for a marketing campaign to actually influence someone’s shopping decisions.
+The decision to begin preparation in the summer is likely motivated by the amount of time it takes for a marketing campaign to influence someone’s shopping decisions.
 Research has shown that people usually need to see an ad multiple times before making a purchase.
 You may have noticed that back-to-school-related ads have begun appearing earlier and earlier every year.
 Why do companies do this?
 It’s because when the time finally comes to buy these ads, people will remember the ads they saw first.

-Seasonality: Increase Online Accessibility
+Increase Online Accessibility

 Your marketing efforts will be pointless if customers are unable to access your business online.
 Can your website handle an increase in traffic?
 Does your website provide all the information your customers will need?